 How Do I Apply for the Free Electricity Allowance?

-1. Your Living Situation
+1. Living Situation

-If you care for the person you live with , you will need to provide their PPS Number
+If you care for the person you live with, you will need to provide their PPS Number.

-2. Your Relationship Details
+2. Relationship Details

 This includes your status and your partner's PPS Number (if applicable)

-3. Your Electricity/Gas and TV Licence Details
+3. Electricity/Gas and TV Licence Details

-This includes your energy supplier and either your electricity MPRN or gas GPRN and your TV licence reference number.
+This includes your energy supplier and either your electricity MPRN or gas GPRN number and your TV licence reference number.

-4. Your Payment Details
+4. Payment Details

 Details of either the bank account into which you would like to receive the allowance or the post office for collection.